About the VCA

 Ongoing accomplishments by the VCA include:

-• Working to improve and protect the water quality of the entire North Venice Canals waterway system
+- Improving and protecting water quality in the North Venice Canals waterway system.

-• Maintaining the beauty of the Canals by purchasing and replacing the Saltbush (Atriplex) plants that act as natural handrails along the sidewalk.
-Our Adopt-A-Plant allows residents to nurture the young bushes until they are ready for planting.
+- Maintaining the beauty of the Canals by purchasing and replacing Saltbush (Atriplex) plants that serve as natural handrails along sidewalks.
+The Adopt-A-Plant program allows residents to nurture young bushes until they are ready for planting.

-• Purchasing trash receptacles and arranging City trash collection.
+- Purchasing trash receptacles and coordinating with the city for trash collection.

-• Rehabilitating the children’s Linnie Canal Park and Duck Yard on Dell Avenue
+- Rehabilitating Linnie Canal Park and Duck Yard on Dell Avenue.

-• Coordinating with the City to clean up unsightly graffiti on signs and bridge
+- Collaborating with the City to remove graffiti from signs and bridges.

-• Awarded matching funds from the LA Board of Public works, along with the Voice of the Canals, for a beautification effort, we chose to create a formal “gateway” at the entry into the Canals on Dell Avenue.
-It was here we placed the commemorative marker designating our Venice Canals an historic landmark.
+- Securing matching funds from the LA Board of Public Works for a beautification project that includes a formal “gateway” at the entry of the Canals on Dell Avenue, featuring a commemorative marker designating the Venice Canals as a historic landmark.

-Our work is on-going.
-We look forward to many more years of serving our community and sincerely appreciate the continuing support from our members.
-Membership in the Venice Canals Association does make a difference.
+Our work is ongoing, and we look forward to many more years of serving our community.
+We sincerely appreciate the continued support from our members, as membership in the Venice Canals Association truly makes a difference.

 our Board